Oxford Brookes University | Oxford, UK

-Oxford Brookes University consists of four campus sites and is currently undergoing plans to significantly improve its estate over the next 10 years.
+Oxford Brookes University consists of four campus sites and is currently undergoing plans to significantly improve its estate over a 10-year period.

 The university had installed a new wayfinding solution for its landmark John Henry Brookes Building at the primary campus in Headington, Oxford.
 However, the wayfinding was not improving navigation as hoped; in fact it was creating confusion.

-We addressed naming, usage patterns and routing as well as style, to deliver a scheme that was adaptable to different buildings, helped the wayfinding journey and was consistent and effective.
+We addressed naming, usage patterns, routing, and the style to deliver a scheme that was adaptable to different buildings, helped the wayfinding journey, and was consistent and effective.

-As a result of poorly implemented wayfinding, the university had seen how important it is to do it well and asked us to create a strategy that could be rolled out across the whole estate in future phases.
+As a result of poorly implemented wayfinding, the university had seen how important it is to do well.
+At their request, we created a strategy that was capable of rolling out across the whole estate in future phases.